awsdocs/amazon-ec2-user-guide-windows/doc_source/benchmark_procedures.md

 To create an `io1` volume, choose **Provisioned IOPS SSD** when creating the volume using the Amazon EC2 console, or, at the command line, specify \-\-type io1 \-\-iops *n* where *n* is an integer between 100 and 64,000\.
 For more detailed EBS\-volume specifications, see [Amazon EBS Volume Types](ebs-volume-types.md)\.
 For information about creating an EBS volume, see [Creating an Amazon EBS Volume](ebs-creating-volume.md)\.
 For information about attaching a volume to an instance, see [Attaching an Amazon EBS Volume to an Instance](ebs-attaching-volume.md)\.

-For the example tests, we recommend that you create a RAID array with 6 volumes, which offers a high level of performance\.
-Because you are charged by gigabytes provisioned \(and the number of provisioned IOPS for `io1` volumes\), not the number of volumes, there is no additional cost for creating multiple, smaller volumes and using them to create a stripe set\.
-If you're using Oracle Orion to benchmark your volumes, it can simulate striping the same way that Oracle ASM does, so we recommend that you let Orion do the striping\.
-If you are using a different benchmarking tool, you need to stripe the volumes yourself\.

 ### Setting up Throughput Optimized HDD \(`st1`\) or Cold HDD \(`sc1`\) volumes<a name="set_up_hdd"></a>

 To create an `st1` volume, choose **Throughput Optimized HDD** when creating the volume using the Amazon EC2 console, or specify \-\-type `st1` when using the command line\.
 To create an `sc1` volume, choose Cold HDD when creating the volume using the Amazon EC2 console, or specify \-\-type `sc1` when using the command line\.
 For information about creating EBS volumes, see [Creating an Amazon EBS Volume](ebs-creating-volume.md)\.
 For information about attaching these volumes to your instance, see [Attaching an Amazon EBS Volume to an Instance](ebs-attaching-volume.md)\.